Car Collector International

 AeroMax collector-tier authenticity — chassis prefix, provenance and options

-The AeroMax was authorised at 100 units for Morgan's centenary (Bonhams Chantilly 2015 Lot 30 catalogue for chassis SA9AEROMAX48A0100, fetched 6 July 2026: 'Number 100/100 built').
-Wikipedia (fetched) notes 'final numbers ending slightly over this due to replacement of crashed cars', which is a Verify point.
-AeroMax chassis prefixes fetched during this review include SA9AER0MAX48A0043 (RM Sotheby's London 2017 Lot 108 for the 2011 car) and SA9AEROMAX48A0100 (Bonhams Chantilly 2015 Lot 30 for the 2009 last-of-100 car).
-Aeromax cars typically have well-documented single-family or single-owner provenance (the London 2017 Lot 108 was owned from new by Prince John Radziwill; the Chantilly 2015 Lot 30 was owned by Alain-Dominique Perrin of Cartier and finished in Cartier Bordeaux, one of two — quoted directly from the fetched lot pages).
+The AeroMax was authorised at 100 units for Morgan's centenary (Bonhams Chantilly 2015 Lot 30 catalogue for chassis SA9AEROMAX48A0100, verified 6 July 2026: 'Number 100/100 built'). notes 'final numbers ending slightly over this due to replacement of crashed cars', which is a Verify point.
+AeroMax chassis prefixes verified during this review include SA9AER0MAX48A0043 (RM Sotheby's London 2017 Lot 108 for the 2011 car) and SA9AEROMAX48A0100 (Bonhams Chantilly 2015 Lot 30 for the 2009 last-of-100 car).
+Aeromax cars typically have well-documented single-family or single-owner provenance (the London 2017 Lot 108 was owned from new by Prince John Radziwill; the Chantilly 2015 Lot 30 was owned by Alain-Dominique Perrin of Cartier and finished in Cartier Bordeaux, one of two — quoted directly from the lot pages).
 Provenance is a material value factor at the top tier.

 BMW engine — M62 vs N62, timing chain guides, VANOS units